Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 Once you are here your quest is complete,\
 Have a great day, hopefully post-COVID we may meet.

-**HOPE YOU HAD FUN!
-Thank you for playing and I wish you a very Merry Christmas on behalf of all the GP!
-Make sure to keeo your eye out on the future GP events that we are running throughout the holiday period.**
+**HOPE YOU HAD FUN!**

+**Thank you for playing and I wish you a very Merry Christmas on behalf of all the GP!
+Make sure to keep your eye out on the future GP events that we are running throughout the holiday period.**